Sign in

 What are my options?

-The District Department of Transportation (DDOT) currently allows nine companies to offer dockless vehicles in the city.
-Those firms and their number of permitted vehicles are: Bird (600 electric scooters), Bolt (600 electric scooters), Jump (975 electric scooters and bikes), Lime (600 electric scooters), Lyft (720 electric scooters), Razor (600 electric scooters), Skip (720 electric scooters), Spin (720 electric scooters), and Revel (400 electric mopeds).
-A few operators originally provided standard bikes when the citys pilot program began, but some bowed out of D.C., while others shifted to electric scooters several months into the program.
+The District Department of Transportation (DDOT) allows nine companies to offer dockless vehicles in D.C.
+These companies and their permitted vehicle counts include: Bird (600 electric scooters), Bolt (600), Jump (975 electric scooters and bikes), Lime (600), Lyft (720), Razor (600), Skip (720), Spin (720), and Revel (400 mopeds).
+Since the pilot program's start, some operators have transitioned from standard to electric bikes and scooters.

-Micromobility companies can grow their fleet sizes each quarter if they meet performance requirements from DDOT, which means the city could host even more dockless vehicles in the future.
-Shared mopeds fall into a different pilot program, set to last until the end of .
+Micromobility companies may increase their fleet size each quarter if they fulfill DDOT's performance criteria, potentially allowing the city to host more dockless vehicles in the future.
+Shared mopeds are part of a separate pilot program, expected to last until the end of the year.

 Do any have baskets for carrying my belongings?